stela2502/split2samples/README.md

 The splitting of large gzipped fastq files can easiliy take more than halve an hour and  given the fast processing time the additional work to implement mutiprocessor capabilities for Rustody seams unnecessary.

+Actually single core is history - new multicore processing is working WAY faster now.

 ## The last run on my desktop: